-There are over 600 unique flours posted by suppliers on Fieldcraft, the ingredient marketplace for food and beverage production.
-Contact us or sign up to search all ingredients and connect directly with suppliers for free.
+There are over 600 unique flours posted by suppliers on Fieldcraft, the ingredient marketplace for brands and manufacturers.

 While gluten-free options are growing in popularity, wheat flour still dominates.
 That said, the type of wheat buyers are looking for is more diverse.
 Plus, the manner in which its processed has been a source of inspiration and differentiation for many buyers on Fieldcraft.
 Click on each link below to learn more about each ingredient.

 The most popular ingredient on Fieldcraft, not just flour, is Yecora Rojo Wheat by Barton Springs Mill.
 Companies leading the way for that ingredient include culinary development and foodservice.
 For the tried and true, suppliers like Okeene Milling offers tortilla, H&R and whole grain, flour, while Bay State Milling and Panhandle Milling offer a wide variety including semolina, durum, all-purpose, patent, high, medium and low gluten, pastry, cake and pizza flours.
 For Organic options, take a look at Lindley Mills.

 Some buyers are branching out and exploring farro, which includes the three ancient grains of spelt, emmer and einkorn.
 You can learn more about spelt by viewing the spelt flour listing by Dakota Specialty Milling.
 A number of suppliers offer a wide range of emmer, from farm-direct Organic Emmer to Ethiopian Blue-Tinge Emmer.
 For einkorn, check out Panhandle Milling and Barton Springs Mill in Texas.
 Organic options include Fieldstone Organics in Alberta and Organic Homestead Farm in North Dakota.